 Forbes Israel repeatedly ranked her one of the Most Powerful Women in Israel (No. 6 in 2013, No. 8 in 2014, and No. 9 in 2015), and one of the Leading Executives in Israel (2013).
 She is repeatedly ranked in Fortune’s 50 Most Powerful Women in Business (No. 50 in 2012, and No. 44 in 2011), and was listed on Fortune's 10 Global Women on the Rise (2011), and Forbes World’s 100 Most Powerful Women (2009).
 She received the Northwestern University Alumni Merit Award, from Kellogg School of Management, for her outstanding professional and personal achievements (2013), and was honored Executive of the Year - Conglomerates by Stevie International Business Awards (2012).

-Peled is a former member of the Board of Directors of each of the Arison Investments companies, Salt of the Earth, and Miya.
-She is a former member of the Board of Directors of The Ted Arison Family Foundation, Arison Group's philanthropic arm that creates social investments to bring about positive change, making benchmark contributions in several key spheres, including health, education, children and youth, culture, art and sports, populations in distress, and disabilities.
+Peled is a member of the Board of Directors of each of the Arison Investments companies, Salt of the Earth and Miya, and member of the board of The Ted Arison Family Foundation, Arison Group's philanthropic arm that creates social investments to bring about positive change, making benchmark contributions in several key spheres, including health, education, children and youth, culture, art and sports, populations in distress, and disabilities.
 She is an International Board Member of the Weizmann Institute.
 Peled is a former member of the broad of Bank Hapoalim, and Shikun & Binui.

 Peled holds an Executive Masters of Business Administration from Kellogg-Recanati, a joint international program of both Northwestern and Tel Aviv Universities.
 She also holds a BA in Accounting and Economics and a postgraduate diploma in Real Estate Appraisal and Management from Tel Aviv University and is a Certified Public Accountant (CPA).